 The ACED Toolkit is the heart of this project.
-It is designed to provide guidance to workers with episodic disabilities, as well as their employers, managers, supervisors, disability managers and human resources personnel, to address two main workplace challenges for people with chronic, episodic health conditions:
+It is designed to provide guidance to workers with episodic disabilities, as well as their employers, managers, supervisors, human resources personnel, union representatives, disability and vocational rehabilitation professionals and others to address two main workplace challenges for people with chronic, episodic health conditions:

 - Should I say something about my health or support needs at work?